-For 20 years, when Valerie was not managing or advising Vice President Biden’s campaigns, she served as Executive Vice President of Joe Slade White & CO, a media consulting firm, where she worked on the creation and implementation of messaging for various political candidates.
+Valerie was a Resident Fellow at the Institute of Politics at Harvard Kennedy School and served on the National Board of the Women’s Leadership Forum of the Democratic National Committee.
+For more than twenty years, she was Executive Vice President of Joe Slade White & Company, a media consulting firm, where she worked on the creation and implementation of messaging for political candidates.

-Valerie has also served on the National Board of the Women’s Leadership Forum of the Democratic National Committee and has served for 35 years on the board of The Ministry of Caring; an ecumenical organization in her community dedicated to serving poor, homeless, and disadvantaged people.
-The Ministry of Caring presented Valerie with their highest award in recognition of her years of dedication and service.
+For thirty-five years, Valerie has served on the board of The Ministry of Caring, an ecumenical organization in her community dedicated to serving poor, homeless, and disadvantaged people, and she has received The Ministry of Caring’s highest award in recognition of her years of dedication and service.